vicky1999/kanban-vscode/README.md

 ## Using the Extension

 The extension will automatically create the kanban board when you use.
 Just press `ctrl+shift+P` and then type `Kanban Board` and press `Enter` to open the Kanban Board in Visual Studio code.

+## Contributions

+Contibutions to the project was most welcome.
+Please read `CONTRIBUTING.md` to know more on contributing to the project.